guillaumeVilar/arista-cvp-mac-arp-per-vlan/README.md

 # arista-cvp-mac-arp-per-vlan
+> **Warning**
+> Disclaimer: This project is not an officially endorsed or supported Arista project, and should be treated as a best-effort initiative, without any guarantee of performance or reliability.

-A script to query mac/arp information from telemetry data stored in Arista CVP platform, to count the number of unique mac and ARP entry per VLAN.
+A script to query mac and ARP information from telemetry data stored in Arista CVP platform, in order to count the number of unique mac and ARP entry per VLAN.

 # Installation: